ifm/documentation/Firmware/ReleaseNotes/FW_1.1.x/FW_1.1.x_migration_guide.md

 - New property /applications/instances/appX/activePorts defines the camera ports currently active that will be used to generate the occupancy grid and zone data.
 By default, the first two available 3D ports will be selected.
 - /applications/instances/appX/vo/portNumber is now /applications/instances/appX/vo/voPorts.
 - New property /applications/instances/appX/portY/negObst: configure the negative obstacle detection (see [detailed documentation about negative obstacles](../../../ODS/NegativeObstacles/negative_obstacles.md)).
-- New property /applications/instances/appX/maxNumSimultaneousCameras for defining the maximum number of active cameras in /applications/instances/appX/activePorts.
+- New property `/applications/instances/appX/maxNumSimultaneousCameras` for defining the maximum number of active cameras in `/applications/instances/appX/activePorts`.
 The default for this property is 2, if you need to run 3 cameras in parallel you should increase it.
-This parameter can only be changed in CONF mode.
-For Firmware 1.1.30, a setting of 3 reduces the bandwidth for algo debug recordings.
+This parameter can only be changed in "CONF" mode.
+For Firmware 1.1.30, a setting of 3 reduces the bandwidth for algo-debug recordings.
 - Review the [updated ODS configuration document](../../../ODS/Configuration/configuration.md) for a list of all the ODS parameters.

 ## Changes in persistent configuration handling